BrightCubes/linkedin-brightcubes/README.md

 # linkedin-brightcubes

-## Get the required info from pages visited in Linkedin and save them to a database.
+## Get the desired info from pages visited in Linkedin and save them to a database.
 NodeJS version 6+ is REQUIRED

 ## Installing:
 1. Install `NodeJS` v6.9 LTS or Higer https://nodejs.org/en/